Common Ground Newsletter: July 2019

 Contents: | Welcome | Things to do | Greetings | First Year Advice from Current Graduate Students | Graduate Orientation | General Information about Graduate School | Who is your advisor? | "How many hours do I register for?" | Registration Fees and Deadlines | Final Transcript Reminder | Assistance for Graduate Students New to Ohio State | Ohio Weather | Shopping | Recreation (on and off campus) | Important Dates

-In this issue of Common Ground, you will find some great advice from current ECE graduate students and review several items to remember before you arrive on campus.
+In this issue of Common Ground, you will find a welcome from ECE Graduate studies chair Professor Atilla Eryilmaz, some great advice from current ECE graduate students and review several items to remember before you arrive on campus.
 In addition, there is helpful information about Columbus and the Ohio State University campus.

 Enjoy the rest of the summer and please feel free to contact us with any questions or concerns.

 We look forward to seeing you at ECE graduate student orientation on August 14th and August 16th!

 Beth Bucher, MS Graduate Program Coordinator